GATERAGE/.github/profile/README.md

 ## About RAGE

-RAGE is designed to enhance AI applications by integrating advanced retrieval techniques with generative systems.
+RAGE is designed to enhance AI applications by integrating advanced retrieval techniques with generative systems as the Engine component of the original <a href="https://arxiv.org/abs/2005.11401v4">RAG</a>.
 This allows for more accurate, context-relevant outputs in real-time applications such as chatbots, content generation, and complex data analysis as a dynamic (R)etrieval (A)ugmented (G)enerative (E)ngine.
 ## Hackathon Goals

 - **Innovate and Enhance**: Develop new features or improve existing functionalities of the RAGE engine.